 BEGINNINGS OF THE COMPOSITION TEACHING IN KRAKÓW

-Composition Department in the Music Academy in Kraków was brought into being in December 1957.
+Department of Composition in the Music Academy in Kraków was brought into being in December 1957.
 However, its origins reach as far as 1888 when the Kraków Conservatory was founded.
 That date was also a symbolical beginning of the Kraków composers’ school under the leadership of Władysław Żeleński – composer, teacher, and founder of the Conservatory.

 Until the Second World War the following figures have gained in importance in the musical life of Kraków: Bolesław Wallek-Walewski (the only teacher to have his own composition class in the Conservatory during the years 1930-33), Jerzy Gablenz, Henryk Opieński, O. Bernardino Rizzi, Franciszek Konior, Kazimierz Garbusiński; in the 30-ties, shortly before the Second World War outbreak, a new generation of young talented composers has appeared: Artur Malawski, Mieczysław Drobner, Franciszek Skołyszewski, and Włodzimierz Poźniak.